kubernetes-sigs/controller-runtime/tools/setup-envtest/README.md

-  `--use-env` makes the command unconditionally use the value of KUBEBUILDER_ASSETS as long as it contains the required binaries, and `-i` indicates that we only ever want to work with installed binaries (no reaching out the remote GCS storage).
+  `--use-env` makes the command unconditionally use the value of KUBEBUILDER_ASSETS as long as it contains the required binaries, and `-i` indicates that we only ever want to work with installed binaries.

   As noted about, you can use `ENVTEST_INSTALLED_ONLY=true` to switch `-i` on by default, and you can use `ENVTEST_USE_ENV=true` to switch